 We are partners in health + community offering you the very best in natural health solutions, but we are completely separate businesses.
 It's similar to having a Starbucks inside a Target store.
 Your purchases are independent of one another, but the location offers a wonderful service + convenience for a like-minded clientele.

-If you have questions about our services, your receipt, or anything B Bar™, please contact us directly + not Pharmaca.
+If you have questions about our services, your receipt, or anything B Bar™ related, please contact us directly + not Pharmaca.
+Thank you!

 - Vitamin B12 Dietary Supplement Fact Sheet.
 National Institutes of Health, Office of Dietary Supplements.
 [NIH]